-Has there been a spike in infidelity due to technology?
+EML: Has there been a spike in infidelity due to technology?

-I don’t know if there has been a spike in infidelity due to technology, but more people are getting caught due to technology!
+Cathy: I don’t know if there has been a spike in infidelity due to technology, but more people are getting caught due to technology!
 The internet and cell phones have allowed people to connect in ways that have not been possible prior.
-Fifty years ago, men and women who cheated would have to go out into the world to meet someone in order to cheat.
-Today, many people go on Facebook, Instagram, Snapchat, etc. and start “talking” to people.
+Fifty years ago, men and women who cheated would have to go out into the world to meet someone to cheat.
+Today, many people go on Facebook, Instagram, Snapchat, etc., and start “talking” to people.
 It’s so easy to pick up your phone, or laptop, and chat.
 It is much harder to uphold boundaries in a relationship when people are bombarded with options to connect electronically.
 You can easily keep in touch with old attractions or relationships from the past, which can turn in to cheating.
 Remember, there isn’t just physical infidelity, but emotional infidelity.
-Whenever you are regularly talking to someone about your personal life and feelings without your partner knowing, it can be considered emotional infidelity.
+Whenever you regularly talk to someone about your personal life and feelings without your partner knowing, it can be considered emotional infidelity.
 This occurs much more often due to technology.

 *(Cathy can be reached through my Resource section)